-Today, I want to talk a little bit about what that actually means.
 Doing something for attention has a negative value, but what if we consider another viewpoint?
-Is doing something for attention actually a bad thing?

 As a therapist, communication through behavior- especially attention-seeking behavior- is something I regard with so much honor.
-Often, a person begins to act in this way – asking for attention via behavior- because attempts to express themselves verbally have not worked.
-Humans are expressive and creative, and it is a sign of a healthy brain that to keep trying to find ways to get our needs to be met.
-Humans – children and teens especially- DO need attention in the form of being seen and noticed, listened to, and made to feel safe to be who they are.
+Seeking attention through the behavior is never our first attempt to get that attention.
+Often, a person (sometimes a teen but often a adult) begins asking for attention via behavior because attempts to get care by asking verbally have not worked.
+Humans are expressive and creative, and it is a sign of a healthy brain that we to keep trying to find ways to get our needs met.
+Humans- children and teens especially- DO need attention in the form of being seen and noticed, listened to, and made to feel safe to be who they are.

 Attention Seeking Kids in Therapy

 A key principle in child and teen therapy is that behavior communicates, and a good therapist is a translator for families.
 Often, children and teens don’t really know what they are asking for through their behavior- impulses may come and go before they are understood.